-Besides interacting with the Flamingos, you also get to learn lots of fun facts about the birds, from the keepers.
+Besides interacting with the Flamingos, you also learn many fun facts about the birds from the keepers.

-NEOSplash is a pop-up waterpark with fun rides and slides, a lazy river, and a Kid’s Play Pool for the young guests.
+NEOSplash is Jungle Island’s water park with fun rides and slides, a lazy river, and a Kid’s Play Pool for the young guests.

 One of the four mega slides is 65 feet (20 meters) high with a 300 feet long (91 meters) splash.

-Some of the other must-try attractions at this waterpark are The Super Bowl, The Whizzard, The Boomerango, and Family Raft Ride.
+The Super Bowl, The Whizzard, The Boomerango, and Family Raft Ride are the other must-try attractions at this waterpark.

-Access to this waterpark is included in the general admission ticket.
+Access to this waterpark is part of the general admission ticket.

 SkyWire zipline is Miami’s first immersive zip line course and is part of Adventure Bay, Jungle Island’s latest attraction.

-Jungle Island’s Zipline is 250 feet (76 meters) long and is the only outdoor zip line in all of South Florida.
+Jungle Island’s Zipline is 250 feet (76 meters) long and is the only outdoor zip line in South Florida.

 SuperFlight in Jungle Island is Miami’s first permanent vertical wind tunnel.

-During this simulated skydiving experience, the wind tunnel generates winds over 120 miles (193 km) per hour, which in turn helps you float in the air up to 10 feet (3 meters) high.
+During Jungle Island’s simulated skydiving experience, the wind tunnel generates winds over 120 miles (193 km) per hour, which in turn helps you float in the air up to 10 feet (3 meters) high.

 During this 45-minute Jungle Island activity, an experienced instructor is always at hand to guide you.

-There are three packages you can opt from which translate into the time you spend skydiving.
+You can opt from three packages, translating into the time you spend skydiving.

-Coca-Cola Parrot Bowl is a massive amphitheater with the capacity to seat around 1,200 visitors.
+Coca-Cola Parrot Bowl is a massive theater with the capacity to seat around 1,200 visitors.

-Make sure you attend the birds’ show (get the timings from the information desk), which comes highly recommended by both kids and adults alike.
+Ensure you attend the birds’ show (get the timings from the information desk), which is highly recommended for kids and adults alike.

-During this show, you get to meet talking birds like the free-flying condor and chatty Mama Cass, Earth’s only domesticated Cassowary.
+During this show, you meet talking birds like the free-flying condor and chatty Mama Cass, Earth’s only domesticated Cassowary.